delssajri/04/README.md

 - run `bash gradlew assembleDebug` to build apk.
 Resulting apk will be located in `CreditCard/app/build/outputs/apk` directory

 ## Test:
+- configure hostname for host running tests as `farm`.
+Configure either your DNS server or set host alias to this name.
+Be sure host responds for `farm`.
+For example you can try to ping it.
+CreditCard application sends its request to farm.
 - launch your prefered Android Device via Android Virtual Device Manager
 - run `sudo bash` to become root user.
 Please don't use `su` and its forms because you need to preserv your $HOME env.
 - run `source ./env` to set environment variables: ANDROID_HOME, JAVA_HOME and update PATH for Android binaries.
 Edit ./env if your Android SDK and JDK binaries have different location.